SabreTools/MPF/README.md

 [![Build and Test](https://github.com/SabreTools/MPF/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/SabreTools/MPF/actions/workflows/build_and_test.yml)

 This is a community project, so if you have some time and knowledge to give, we'll be glad to add you as a contributor to this project.
-If you have any suggestions, issues, bugs, or crashes, please look at the [Issues](https://github.com/SabreTools/MPF/issues) page first to see if it has been reported before and try out the latest AppVeyor WIP build below to see if it has already been addressed.
+If you have any suggestions, issues, bugs, or crashes, please look at the [Issues](https://github.com/SabreTools/MPF/issues) page first to see if it has been reported before and try out the latest WIP build below to see if it has already been addressed.
 If it hasn't, please open an issue that's as descriptive as you can be.
 Help me make this a better program for everyone :)

 ## Releases